NaturezzZ/NaturezzZ.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a first-year graduate student at Peking University.
 I received my B.S.
-(Summa Cum Laude) from Turing Class at Peking University in 2022.
-I will pursue my Ph.D. at Peking University from 2022.
+(Summa Cum Laude) from [Turing Class](https://cfcs.pku.edu.cn/english/research/turing_program/introduction1/index.htm) at Peking University in 2022.
 I was a participant of Physics Olympiad (2015-2018).

 I am advised by Prof. [Xin Jin](https://xinjin.github.io/).
 I also have the priviledge of working with [Ennan Zhai](https://ennanzhai.github.io/) at Alibaba.
-My research interests are System Building, Data Center Networking and Dataplane Programmability.
+My research interests are networked systems, especially reliability of networked systems.

 **Email:** nq[DOT]zheng[AT]pku[DOT]edu[DOT]cn \\
 [GitHub](https://github.com/NaturezzZ)